-Your knee is composed of three bones: the thighbone (femur), the shinbone (tibia), and the kneecap (patella), as well as the soft tissue that connects them.
-Between your femur and your tibia are two C-shaped discs of cartilage that act as shock absorbers for the bones and help keep your knee stable.
-These are your menisci (plural of meniscus), and they can be torn, particularly if the knee twists suddenly while it is bent.
+Your knee is made up of three bones: the thighbone (femur), the shinbone (tibia), and the kneecap (patella), as well as the soft tissue that connects them.
+Between your femur and your tibia are two C-shaped discs of cartilage.
+They act as shock absorbers for the bones and help keep your knee stable.
+These C-shaped discs are your menisci (plural of meniscus).
+They can be torn, particularly if the knee twists suddenly while it is bent.

 Viewed from the front or back, the meniscus is wedge shaped.
 This shape helps keep the rounded surface of your femur from sliding off the flat top of your tibia.
 The outer edges of this wedge receive a good supply of blood, and tears in this part of the meniscus heal well on their own.
-The inner part of the meniscus, however, has no direct blood supply.
-Tears in this area can require surgery to correct.
+But the inner part of the meniscus has no direct blood supply to help it heal.
+Tears in this area might need surgery.

 A torn meniscus is a common sports injury, particularly in contact sports like football and hockey.
 Meniscus tears can range from minor to severe, depending on the extent of the damage, and they can make it difficult for the knee to function properly.